🔬 Scientific method & experimental design

 Fig. 7.1 — DNA structure & central dogma — adapted from Structure of DNA Reference Diagram

-DNA replication is semi-conservative — each new molecule has one original strand + one new strand.
+DNA replication is semi-conservative (also written semiconservative) — each new molecule has one original strand + one new strand.
 Helicase unzips the double helix; DNA Polymerase builds the new complementary strand (5'→3').

 🔁 Cell division — mitosis & meiosis